cucumber/docs/content/cucumber/state.md

 ## Ruby on Rails

 ### Turn of transactions
 If you're using [Ruby on Rails](/tools/#ruby-on-rails) it's easy to turn off transactions for a feature or particular scenarios.
-Just use the `@no-txn` tag, like this:
+Use the `@no-txn` tag, like this:

 ```
 @no-txn